izmirli/wp-plugin-run-log/run-log/readme.txt

 4. [Optional] You may add the elevation gain and/or calories for that activety (at "Run Log Parameters" box).
 4. [Optional] You may add the gear you used in this run on the "Gears" box (like shoes and track shoes mileage by this).
 5. [Optional] You may add the goal, that this run is part of the road to it, on the "Goals" box (so you'll be able to see all of them in one page, as well as the total distance/time).
-6. [Optional] You may add your "STRAVA", "Garmin Connect" or "endomondo" activity ID, to embed your activity's data and map from your account (instead of the regular plugin's display).
+6. [Optional] You may add your "STRAVA" or "Garmin Connect" activity ID, to embed your activity's data and map from your account (instead of the regular plugin's display).
 7. Publish.

 If you want to configure run log data (distance, duration, pace/speed), you can do this on the "Run Log Options", accessible via the "Run Log" admin sub-menu.
 There you can select between top/bottom display position, Kilometer/Miles units, and pace/speed.